Delusional Thomas

 Delusional Thomas is a mixtape by American rapper Mac Miller under the alias Delusional Thomas.
-The mixtape was released as a free digital download on November 1, 2013 via a newly created website delusionalthomas.com.
+The mixtape was released as a free digital download on November 1, 2013, via a newly created website delusionalthomas.com.

 Delusional Thomas was entirely produced by Miller under his production alias Larry Fisherman.
-The mixtape featured guest appearances from Earl Sweatshirt, Da$h, Bill Waves, and Mac Miller himself.
+The mixtape features guest appearances from Earl Sweatshirt, Da$H, Bill Waves, and Mac Miller himself.

 Background and themes

 After the release of Mac Miller's second studio album Watching Movies with the Sound Off, Miller began recording material under a new character named Delusional Thomas.
 On November 1, 2013, Miller released a previous unannounced mixtape named Delusional Thomas, introducing the new character.
 The mixtape was produced by Miller under his production alias' Larry Fisherman and features him rapping in a distorted pitched up voice.
 He explained the voice choice saying, "to me it was a character and I wanted to give his whole own complete, like, everything.
 There was part of me that wanted to do my own voice, but I just wanted it to be its own complete character.
 And I feel like that evil voice inside your head is always kind of in that pitch."

 His rhymes were described frequently as having horrorcore influences.
 His lyrics contain "references to extreme violence, constant challenges to Christianity and jokes about offering up younger nephews to Michael Jackson for sex."
 The mixtape featured guest appearances from Earl Sweatshirt, Mac Miller in his normal voice, ASAP Mob's Da$H and Bill Waves.

 Miller's album sound and lyrics were also likely influenced by his heavy drug use.
-In his song "The Jesuits" Miller talks about "black tar demons".
+In his song "The Jesuits" Miller talks about "black tar-covered demons".
 This album came at a time during his career when Miller was heavily involved with drugs.